EAWF/BTC-Toolbox/Address-Derivation.md

 ```

 ### P2WPKH
+[BIP84](https://github.com/bitcoin/bips/blob/master/bip-0084.mediawiki) is a Bitcoin Improvement Proposal which standardizes how [P2WPKH](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#p2wpkh) addresses are derived in an account-like structure.
+BIP84 extended keys start with `zpub` (ex: `zpub6rSY1F5aH9TDByNxUE6T5mNWVAJ6iLebADyhUCcXhHADSPMT9acWoRWz7QDpuJScZjByMvd99CnhwDRzgh6Ym1GwQ1LdWz6vP7QFnMQgbYC`).
+Addresses derived from BIP84 Account-Level Extended Public Keys start with `bc1` (ex: `bc1qtyhdcwnwnc0rhqj076zd9fufce789s4g06ph2u`) and are referred to as P2WPKH (Pay To Witness Public Key Hash) addresses.
+P2WPKH addresses are a native implementation of Segwit that is not backward-compatible with older wallet software and bitcoin nodes, but takes full advantage of lower fees.
+Adoption of P2WPKH addresses -- also known as "Native Segwit addresses" or "Bech32 addresses" -- is rising, but [there are still services that do not support segwit yet.](https://en.bitcoin.it/wiki/Bech32_adoption) The typical BIP84 derivation path is `m/84'/0'/0'`.

 For BIP84 wallets, P2WPKH addresses -- also known as "native segwit addresses" or "bech32 addresses" -- are used.
 Example Address: `bc1qtyhdcwnwnc0rhqj076zd9fufce789s4g06ph2u`